Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 4. Do keyword research

-I know when a lot of people hear keyword research, they go into panic mode.
-Don’t.
-I was first like that too, especially when I entered into SEO.
-But, I promise — it’s more fun than you think.
+I know when a lot of people hear SEO and keyword research, they go into panic mode.

-It’s you looking for questions your dream clients are asking so you can create meaningful content that answers these questions.
+It’s especially useful if you’re growing a business blog.
+Use SEO keyword research tools to find rankable and profitable search terms your dream clients are asking on Google.
+This way, you can create meaningful content that answers these questions.

-Also, if you read a blog and see a question (related to your business, of course) you know more about in the comments, add that to your content bank too.
+Also, if you read a blog and see a question related to your business in the comments, add that to your content bank too.

-Creating a content editorial with your content bank lets you plan your posts in advance.
+Creating a content editorial in your content bank lets you plan your posts in advance.
 You know what to work on and when to share it with your audience.

 On your spreadsheet, you can add points like: